FloGa/scfs/README.md

 afterwards to re-create the actual file.
 This seems like a similar hassle like manually splitting files.
 That's why I had also *CatFS* in mind, when developing SCFS.
-CatFS will concatenate chunked files transparently and present them as a complete files.
+CatFS will concatenate chunked files transparently and present them as complete files again.

 CatFS is included in SCFS since version 0.4.0.